Too much gratitude?

 for example, that approaching life from a grateful stance yields a stronger

 immune system, lower blood pressure, and better sleep.
 Plus, people who report

 more gratitude also report greater feelings of joy, aliveness, and optimism.

 Those who tend toward gratitude experience less loneliness and isolation and

 So why hold back on giving thanks?

-But forced or misplaced gratitude can undermine our overall well-being.
-For instance:
+But forced or misplaced gratitude can undermine our overall

 - Stretching to feel grateful about a person who is taking advantage.
 Dysfunctional relationships abound in family caregiving.
 There’s crankiness in the person you care for.
 Or siblings who don’t share the load.
 Don’t force yourself to “find some gratitude” when your true feelings are otherwise.
 In some situations, it is important to set limits and say “no.” Listen to your gut.
 Are you just making excuses for another’s disrespect?
 Gratitude can help you get by in the short term.
 And may be appropriate even for small things.
 But don’t let it mask a larger problem that needs addressing.